 - Training and equipment budget

-- One year of non-competitive status for Federal jobs
+- One year after service of non-competitive status when applying for Federal jobs

-- Eligible for SNAP if already receiving benefits
+- Eligible for SNAP (living allowance does not count as additional income if already receiving benefits)

 - 10 VISTA members in Athens and Hocking counties